-With the Emu Electric Bike having many more extras and accessories (including a USB port and a LCD display), we firmly believe it offers far better value for money.
+With the Emu Electric Bike having many more extras and accessories (including a USB port and a LCD display for the Step Through and the Cross Bar), we firmly believe it offers far better value for money.

 If you would like to try an Emu for yourself, we have a range of demonstration centres around the UK where you can take a test ride.